raghavbobal1/C0780996_MidTerm_MAD3115W2020/README.md

 # PROJECT DESCRIPTION
 An application that calculates the total bills for a customer.
 A bill could be an internet bill, a hydro bill,a bill for mobile usage or can be an insurance bill.
 A customer may or may not have multiple bills.

-Part #1 - Edit launchScreen, implement proper login/logout, display a list of customers, add new customers, data access and storage with singleton class, validations, display errors and alerts, display basic customer information
+Part #1 - Edit launchScreen, implement proper login/logout, display a list of customers, add new customers, data access and storage with singleton class, validations, display errors and alerts, display basic customer information.
+PART #2 - Display bills of the respective customers, adding a button to add new bills for each respective customer and adding adding three new respective view controllers and designed it accordingly.
 # PROJECT STRUCTURE

 <img src="https://i93.servimg.com/u/f93/18/45/29/87/classt10.png" alt="Class Structure" style="float: left; margin-right: 10px;"/>